joeriks/FnX/Readme.md

 ####Example 3:

-Use Fn.Create to create an "anonymous typecreator":
+Use Fn.New to create an "anonymous typecreator":

 	var newPerson = Fn.New((string name, string address)=>new{name,address});
 	var p = newPerson("Foo","Bar");